 You may at times want to override scanned asset type information, however.
 There are two ways you can do this: by manually editing the asset or by remapping the asset's OID.
 Remapping is useful if you have many assets of the same model whose type you want to change.

 To manually override the scanned asset type of one or more assets at once, do one of the following:

 - Browse to the asset's Lansweeper page and hit Edit asset on the left, under Asset options.
 Select an asset type from the dropdown and make sure the box next to the dropdown is checked, indicating that your changes won't be overridden during scanning.
 Then hit Save asset on the left.

-- Click the Assets link at the top of the web console and hit the Mass Edit Mode button on the left, under Options.
+- Click the Assets link at the top of the web console and hit the Editing Mode button on the left, under Options.
 Place your cursor in the Type column, select an asset type from the dropdown and hit Ok.

 Changing asset types by remapping OIDs

 To automatically have assets reassigned to your preferred asset type based on their OID, those assets must support SNMP.
 Do the following:

 - Browse to an asset's Lansweeper page and copy the OID listed on the page.
 If there is none, the asset either does not support SNMP or SNMP could not be scanned, e.g. due to the submitted SNMP community string being incorrect.
 If there is no OID, you could rescan the asset using a different community string or manually change the asset's type as explained previously.

 - Browse to the following section of the web console: Configuration\Asset Mapping